saucecontrol/PhotoSauce/doc/web.md

 The folder specified in the `diskCache` element must exist, and the App Pool identity must have write access to that folder.
 Requests matching paths specified in the `imageFolders` element are eligible for processing by WebRSize.
 All other requests pass through WebRSize unchanged.

+> [!IMPORTANT]
+> WebRSize will not perform any processing at all unless at least one image folder is configured.

+---

 Processing and caching are managed by an `IHttpModule` implementation called `WebRSizeModule`.
 This module examines inbound requests matching the configured image folder paths and either serves a cached already-processed image or processes the image on the fly and schedules a copy to be saved to the disk cache.

 The `WebRSizeModule` must receive event notifications for static image requests in your configured folders in order to do its job.
 There are multiple ways to accomplish this.